 Why do we need to support Indigenous Knowledge with grants?
 Aren’t there other ways for people to fund IK projects?

 Indigenous Knowledge operates within Indigenous worldview.
 The two things are parts of a single whole.
 This does not mean people who work with IK are archaic or locked into historical ways of doing things.
 A worldview is a way of understanding Reality and relating to it productively, not a specific set of cultural traits or activities.
 Standard grant opportunities that might seem able to provide funds for IK projects operate within an entirely different worldview, that of the dominant modern culture.
 This makes sense because it was within this worldview that the system of supporting research with grants originated to begin with.
 But unfortunately, such grant programs don’t “match” the goals and methods inherent to IK work that’s carried out within Indigenous, rather than Western, worldview.
 As one small example of the difference, standard grants ask project leaders to identify the outcomes their work will achieve, and evaluation of the grant’s success is based on whether or not those outcomes are achieved.
 In Indigenous worldview, it’s actually presumptuous and arrogant for a project leader to think s/he can say precisely what will be learned in advance when working with IK.
 A goal can be envisioned, and a path to achieving that goal can be mapped out, but where that path ends up going is not up to the project leader but to Indigenous Knowledge itself.
 So there has to be a different set of criteria for evaluating the success of a project, especially if funding for subsequent work is solicited by the same project leader.
 The means of assessment must be within Indigenous worldview.
 Fortunately, there are a number of extraordinarily well-educated and experienced Indigenous scholars who specialize in assessment and evaluation who can help craft appropriate protocols for the new grant program.
-This is an example of the type of work that will be done in the Organizational Meeting held in late 2019, for which we seek funding.
+This is an example of the type of work that will be done in the Organizational Meeting held in 2020, for which we seek funding.

 What kinds of projects can be supported by the IKhana Fund?